Financial Advisor Productivity Mistakes

 - Not delegating tasks to your assistant

-What do successful people have that unsuccessful people lack?
+What do successful financial advisors have that unsuccessful advisors lack?
 It’s determination!
 It’s drive!
 It’s a focused, productive way to run their business and their life.
 Don’t let bad habits stop you from having the life you want.
 Make a list of ten habits that keep you well and help you reach your goals.
 Introduce them one by one and see your practice soar!